datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 test_function("group_by",args = c(".data"), index = 1, incorrect_msg = "Did you group the correct variable?.
 Check your code and type ?group_by into the console for more information")

+test_function("summarise",args = c(".data"), index = 1, incorrect_msg = "Did you group the correct variable?.
+Check your code and type ?group_by into the console for more information")

 # General
 test_error()
 success_msg("Good job!
 We've created weighted reviews.
 Let's check them out in the next exercise!")